sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>satyr</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tools to create anonymous, machine-friendly problem reports
+Short desc    : Tools to create anonymous, machine-friendly problem reports
 URL          : https://github.com/abrt/satyr
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Satyr is a library that can be used to create and process microreports.
+Descript     : Satyr is a library that can be used to create and process microreports.
              : Microreports consist of structured data suitable to be analyzed in a fully
              : automated manner, though they do not necessarily contain sufficient information
              : to fix the underlying problem.
 The reports are designed not to contain any